 1. To get into an MBA program in an IIM, the candidate is required to hold a bachelor’s degree in any discipline from a recognised university with at least 50% marks or equivalent GPA.
 This is an essential IIM MBA eligibility criteria for any student applying.
 However, if the candidate belongs to any other category, i.e. SC/ST/PwD, the eligibility criteria is relaxed to 45%.

-2. The first step for admission into an IIM is acing the GMAT.
+2. If you are applying for the IIM through GMAT, it is totally possible.
+The first step for admission into an IIM is acing the GMAT.
 The candidate must take the exam and score the minimum prescribed percentile to be eligible for admission.
 It is important to qualify for both the sectional and the overall cut off GMAT score.
+If you need to know what the cut-off score is for a specific IIM, you can look at the individual college websites to know, for example, the IIM-A GMAT score cutoff, or the IIM-K GMAT score cutoff.

 3. If the graduation score report of the candidate consists of grades/GPA instead of marks, the procedure to determine eligibility would be based upon the equivalence given by the college/university from where the degree has been obtained.
 The candidate will be required to produce a written statement from the principal/director of his/her university mentioning the same.